L3cr0f/DccwBypassUAC/ReadMe.md

 <h2>2.
 Requirements</h2>
 To get a successfully execution of the exploit the targeted machine must comply the following requirements:<br>
 		* Currently, it must be a Windows 10, no matter what build version (it is expected that the exploit will work also in Windows 7).<br>
 		* The UAC settings must not be set to "Always notify".<br>
 		* The compromised user must be in the "Administrator's group".<br>
 		* The architecture must be verified before executing the exploit, if not, it could leave traces in the targeted machine.

 <h2>3.
 Usage</h2>
 <p align="justify">To execute the exploit you must be sure that the targeted machine meets the <a href="https://github.com/L3cr0f/DccwBypassUAC#2-requirements">requirements</a>.
 Also, you will have to point out the Windows architecture as argument, whether it is "x86" or "x64":</p>
-&emsp;* C:\Users\L3cr0f> DccwBypassUAC.exe x64<br>
+		- C:\Users\L3cr0f> DccwBypassUAC.exe x64<br>
-&emsp;* C:\Users\L3cr0f> DccwBypassUAC.exe x86<br>
+		- C:\Users\L3cr0f> DccwBypassUAC.exe x86<br>
 <br>

 <img src="https://github.com/L3cr0f/DccwBypassUAC/blob/release/Pictures/bypass_executed.png">